vigetlabs/colonel-kurtz/docs/rails.md

 ### Webpacker

 [Webpacker](https://github.com/rails/webpacker) is a Ruby gem supported by the Rails team for integrating [Webpack](https://webpack.js.org/) into Rails projects.
-Webpack

 ### Webpacker React Integration

-Colonel Kurtz uses [React](http://reactjs.com/) to render the editor. \*React is not required to render the JSON content Colonel Kurtz generates, but is necessary to content using the Colonel Kurtz editor.
+Colonel Kurtz uses [React](http://reactjs.com/) to render the editor. *React is not required to render the JSON content Colonel Kurtz generates*, but is necessary to content using the Colonel Kurtz editor.

 Assuming your Rails app is configured with Webpacker [follow the